A flexible implementation of strong segregation theory for two dimensional ABC star terpolymer morphologies: Introduction

 When the interaction strength is lower, the stability of phase separated morphologies is classically studied using other methods: linear theory~\cite{Joseph2023}, weak segregation theory~\cite{Leibler1980} and self-consistent field theory~\cite{Matsen1996}.
 In these methods, monomer density fluctuations are taken into account in the free energy calculation.
 When the interaction strength is very low, the block copolymer melt is almost homogeneous, and weak segregation theory, first developed by Leibler~\cite{Leibler1980}, is often applied.
-In this limit, the phase separated structures are described only in terms of sinusoidal modulations in composition, retaining only the lowest order interactions between different wavenumbers.
-For increased interaction strengths, self-consistent field theory (SCFT), first developed by Matsen and Bates~\cite{Matsen1996}, is used.
+In this limit, the phase separated structures are often described in terms of sinusoidal modulations in composition, retaining the lowest order interactions between different wavenumbers.
+For increased interaction strengths, self-consistent field theory (SCFT), first developed by Helfand et al.~\cite{helfand1976block} and later extended to diblocks by Matsen et al.,~\cite{matsen1994stable} is used.
 Here, the monomer composition is treated as a spatially varying field and the configuration distribution of chains interacting within that field is determined.
 Yet, the monomer composition must be self-consistent with the chain configurations, so the solution is iterated until the composition field and chain configurations agree.
 The SCFT framework is the main workhorse for the study of microphase separation owing to its accuracy and validity in the intermediate and strong segregation limits\cite{Arora2016BroadlyDiscovery,GrasonMay2005,Grason2003,Cody2024StableInteractions}: it essentially overlaps with and bridges between the strong and weak segregation limits.
 The open-access PSCF software~\cite{Arora2016BroadlyDiscovery} is widely used to implement SCFT calculations for a variety of block copolymer systems.

 All three nonlinear methods agree in the ordering of classical diblock morphologies (lamellae, rods, gyroid and spheres) in the simple diblock case \cite{Olmsted1998, Leibler1980, Matsen1996}.
 It is nevertheless computationally intensive to perform SCFT calculations, especially as the molecular complexity and size of the simulation box increases~\cite{Duan2018StabilityCopolymers, LiW2010}.
 Under these circumstances, it remains useful to return to simpler theories, such as strong segregation theory, to screen a wide variety of compositions and interaction strengths before undertaking SCFT calculations.
 By developing a simple computational implementation of strong segregation theory, we are here aiming towards a useful tool that will allow a wide variety of morphologies to be investigated with relative computational ease.